-Wine Tasting While Biking through Marlborough County in New Zealand
+Wine Tasting While Biking through Marlborough County in New Zealand: Where to Rent, Wine Taste & Other Tips

-Marlborough’s wine trail is located in Renwick, New Zealand and is ideal for getting around to the Marlborough wineries by bike.
-The tasting rooms are located quite close to each other and the wineries are also host to a variety of lunch options.
+The Marlborough wine region is a gorgeous area of vineyards set among hazy views of mountains on the South Island of New Zealand.
+Marlborough’s popular wine trail is located in the town of Renwick, and is an ideal route fore exploring the Marlborough wineries by bike since the tasting rooms are located quite close to each other and the wineries are also host to a variety of lunch options.

 The Marlborough wineries welcome bikers warmly and have bike racks outside each tasting room to park your bike.
 No locks are provided by the bike rental companies and the idea of theft seems to be a forgotten crime in this friendly area of New Zealand.